Health Benefits and Side Effects of Pomegranate

 • Reduces fatigue during or after exercise

-Tip: Eat pomegranate or drink its juice before your walk, run, or gym session for an energy lift.
+Tip: Eat a pomegranate or drink its juice before your walk, run, or gym session for an energy lift.

 15. Good for Eye Health